TillMacher/apscale_gui/README.md

 3. Select your database to perform the BLAST against.
 4. Run the BLAST (blastn is recommended)
 5. Filter the BLAST results.
 The hits per OTU will be filtered as follows:
-- By e-value:
+- By e-value (the e-value is the number of expected hits of similar quality which could be found just by chance):
-- The hit(s) with the lowest e-value are kept.
+- The hit(s) with the lowest e-value are kept (the lower the e-value the better).
 - By taxonomy:
 - Hits with the same taxonomy are dereplicated.
 - Hits are adjusted according to thresholds (default: species >=98%, genus >=95%, family >=90%, order >=85%) and dereplicated.